 The Core TSOs’ Long-Term Splitting Methodology takes into account the general principles and goals set by the FCA Regulation, Commission Regulation (EU) 2017/1485 of 02 August 2017 establishing a guideline on electricity transmission system operation and Regulation (EU) 2019/943 of the European Parliament and of the Council of 05 June 2019 (hereinafter referred to as “Regulation (EU) 2019/943”).
 The FCA Regulation lays down detailed rules on cross-zonal capacity allocation in the forward markets, on the establishment of a common methodology to determine long-term cross-zonal capacity, on the establishment of a single allocation platform at European level offering long-term transmission rights in a transparent and non-discriminatory way, offering the possibility to return long-term transmission rights for subsequent forward capacity allocation or transfer long-term transmission rights between market participants.

 The FCA Regulation also sets rules for establishing capacity calculation methodologies based either on the coordinated net transmission capacity (hereinafter “cNTC”) approach or on a flow- based approach.
 The FCA Regulation also sets rules for establishing a methodology for the splitting of long-term capacity on different time frames.
-For the Core CCR the coordinated capacity calculation according to article 10(2) of the FCA Regulation will follow the cNTC approach.
+For the Core CCR the coordinated capacity calculation according to article 10(2) of the FCA Regulation was to follow the cNTC approach.

 Article 4(8) of the FCA Regulation requires that the expected impact of the Core TSOs’ Long- Term Splitting Methodology on the objectives of the FCA Regulation is described.
 The expected impact is assessed in the following points of this ‘Whereas’ section.